bourdillion/what-i-learnt-today/OSI-models.md

 There are different level or layers of OSI, and each of this layers have group of application at their different levels.

-1. **Application layers:** This standardizes how different application in different OS works, it include protocols like Http/s for web rendering, smtp for messaging, ftp for file transfer etc
+1. **Application layers:** This standardizes how different application in different OS works, it include protocols like Http/s for web rendering, smtp for messaging, ftp for file transfer etc.

 2. **Presentation layer:** This does 3 major stuff - a.
 Translation - mainly for translating ASCII to EBCDIC b. compression - either in the lossless or loosy way c.
 Encryption/decryption.